kwatry/api-documentation/MockServer.md

 # Running an iOKids Mock SSO Server

-Developers can test the [iOKids Social Sign-On](iOKids-SSO.md) flow on their development machines with the help of the iOKids Mock SSO Server available via docker container.
+Developers can test the [iOKids Social Sign-On](iOKids-SSO.md) flow on their development machines with the help of the iOKids Mock SSO Server available via via [docker container](https://hub.docker.com/r/dynepic/iokids-sso-mock-server/).

 ## Run the Mock Server